The Canonical OpenStack installer is the easiest way to build a reference architecture OpenStack private cloud.

 Before you start

-You need to get at least five machines to run OpenStack and you need to install Ubuntu Server on one of them.
+You need to get at least six machines to run OpenStack and you need to install Ubuntu Server on one of them.

 Use MAAS to register your machines